B1.6 Round decimal numbers to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 In most real-life situations, it is not necessary to work with a precise number, since an approximation is just as valid and often more convenient.
 Intermediate students need to be able to round using their number sense, which requires analysis and reflection.

 Students should be presented with a variety of problems that encourage them to think about the effect of rounding on quantity and to choose how to round.
 Should they round to the nearest one, the nearest tenth, or the nearest hundredth?
 The choice depends on the context, the meaning of the number and the reasons for rounding.
 For example, a restaurant owner who has tables that are 2.27 m long may, when purchasing tablecloths, round the length to 2.3 m or even 2.5 m to be sure that the tablecloths purchased will be long enough.
 However, when talking to her employees, she can refer to it as the 2 m table.
-In short, it is only after an analysis of the context that one can determine how to do the rounding or at what position the rounding should be done.
+In short, it is only after considering the context that one can determine how to do the rounding or to what position the rounding should be done.

 Unfortunately, rounding is too often taught using methods that are meaningless because they deal with numbers and not quantity.
 For example, to round a decimal number to the nearest tenth, students are taught to identify the digit in the position to be rounded and then consider the digit that follows it.
 If it is greater than or equal to 5, the identified digit is increased by one and the digits that follow are eliminated.
+For example:

-Note: Since rounding a decimal number requires students to use their decimal number sense, it is important that they have had the opportunity to develop it by representing decimal numbers, placing them on a number line and comparing them.
+Since rounding a decimal number requires students to use their decimal number sense, it is important that they have had the opportunity to develop it by representing decimal numbers, placing them on a number line and comparing them.

 Regardless of which element of number sense chosen, students are then able to round 6.28 to 6.